deadlyvipers/dojo_rules/introduction.md

-'Hello!
-I am here to teach people about github.'
+'My favorite codeschool path is HTML/CSS but I am excited to learn JS as well'